adamwdraper/Numeral-js/README.md

 4. Add your tests to the files in `/tests`

-5. To test your tests, run `grunt`
+5. To test your tests, run `npm run test`

 6. When all your tests are passing, run `grunt build` to minify all files